Information about Light Therapy

 Visit the PTI Light Store for light therapy tools and education opportunities at www.lightupyourgame.com

-Be sure to check out the Photopuncture Starter Kit.
-The Red+ torch is the first torch that combines both red and near-infrared for deeper penetration due to muscles and bones.
+They have a build your own torch kit option where you can put combine any number or torches and accessories.
+If you can only buy one torch, I recomment The Red+ torch.
+It is the first torch that combines both red and near-infrared for deeper penetration due to muscles and bones.
 This was created at the request of the dentist conducting the dental studies.
-If you only own one torch, the red+ is it.
 I call it the pain eraser. *As you can see, I'm using the PTI Red+ Torch on my knee while flying.
+If you are looking to dip your toe into light therapy and are on a budget, the Red torch would be your best bet.
+I can answer any questions you have about colors, accessories and kits.

 Pad vs Torch Systems - which one is right for me?